Kurble/pixel-widgets/README.md

-Maple is a user interface library focused on use for games.
+pixel-widgets is a user interface library focused on use for games.
 It's architecture is inspired by elm, since it's very fitting for rusts mutability patterns.

 # Features